Jump to: Spoilers (10)

 The script called for Conan to throw a torch into the palace's central window/balcony.
 Arnold Schwarzenegger missed on the first attempt, but no retake was possible as the set proceeded to burn to the ground, as intended.

-The scene of the crucifixion on the dead tree was shot in Almeria, Spain.
+(at around 1h 19 mins) The scene of the crucifixion on the dead tree was shot in Almeria, Spain.
 When Conan is nursed back to health, we can see mysterious magical figures drawn all over his face.
 One of them is the "indalo" (a red symbol resembling a man with his arms over his head), a traditional symbol of the province of Almería used since ancient times by the local inhabitants to expel witches and lightning.
 Now it has become a symbol and tourist trademark icon for the province and its tourism industry.